Division: Music Education

 Recognized by his colleagues as an accomplished classroom teacher, Dr. Tsugawa has received state teacher of the year honors from the Utah American String Teachers Association (1996 & 2011) and the Utah Music Educators Association (2006 & 2011), Phi Delta Kappa’s Utah WalMart Teacher of the Year (2006), and the Beverley Taylor Sorenson Legacy Award for Excellence in Arts Education (2013).

-Also recognized as an able researcher, Dr. Tsugawa has a growing number of publications and has presented papers at national and international research conferences.
-His research and teaching interests include senior adult music learning, teacher education, alternative string performance styles, and the life and career of Merle J. Isaac.
-Dr. Tsugawa has served as president of the Utah Music Educators’ Association (2013-2015) and currently serves as Western Division President-elect for the National Association for Music Education.
+Dr. Tsugawa has a growing number of publications and has presented papers and workshops at national and international research and practitioner conferences.
+He has published in the American String Teacher, International Journal of Community Music, Journal of Historical Research in Music Education, and Advances in Music Education Research.
+His research and teaching interests include senior adult music learning, music teacher education, popular music, and the life and career of Merle J. Isaac.
+Dr. Tsugawa has served as president of the Utah Music Educators’ Association (2013-2015) and currently serves as Western Division President for the National Association for Music Education.

 DMA, Music Education, Arizona State University